pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Debug - A debug screen that may be removed in future releases.
 Shows the current state of the app.
 ![](images/settings/debug.png)

+### Display Lat/Long

+Determines if the curent latitude and longitide are displayed on the watch screen.

 ---

 ### UI Mode